The Airmen's Stories - P/O H R Gunn

 (Above: Gunn is the pilot closest to the Hurricane wingtip, Northolt 1938)

-Gunn was presented to the King when HM visited the squadron at Drem in February 1940.
-In early April Gunn was commissioned from Sergeant and on the 18th he was posted to 74 Squadron at Hornchurch.
+In early April Gunn was commissioned from Sergeant and on the 8th he joined 74 Squadron at Hornchurch.

 He claimed a Me109 destroyed on 28th July.